-Looking back, I remember feeling that we might miss each other at the Port of Piraeus.
+Looking back on that particular day in Piraeus, I remember feeling that we might miss each other.
 It was our rendezvous point for us to sail to Heraklion from Athens.
-The port was terribly crowded on that particular day.
-And with the hustle and bustle of the people, I couldn’t make sight of him, which caused me to feel frighten and anxious, particularly since I wasn’t fluent in Greek.
+The port was terribly crowded.
+And with the hustle and bustle of the crowd, I couldn’t make sight of him, which caused me to feel frighten and anxious, particularly since I wasn’t fluent in Greek.

 Unfortunately, he couldn’t be on the same ferry as I because he had to be with his platoon.
 He had to fulfill his conscripted duty like all men in Greece.
-So, he asked a friend, who was in the same company, to answer his name at role call when docking in Heraklion.
-He did all that, so he and I could be together on the same ferry.
-He took a risk, but he was smooth like that.
+So, he asked a friend who was in the same platoon to answer his name at role call when docking in Heraklion.
+He did all that, just so we could be together on the same ferry.
+He was smooth like that, always taking chances.

-Patting myself dry and readying to head back to the white-washed stone house, I could still see us, in my mind’s eye, that is, on the top deck and him hugging me from behind, as the bold red sun descended into the sea.
-His gentle kiss on my neck took all my worries away.
-It all seemed so insouciant, but little did I know, what was yet to come once landing in Heraklion.
+Patting myself dry and readying to head back to the white-washed stone house, I could still picture us on the top deck, watching the bold red sun descend into the sea.
+His gentle kiss and hug took all my worries away.
+It all seemed so insouciant.
+But little did I know, what was yet to come once landing in Heraklion.